cse-bristol/pysmeter/README.md

 ## Installation

-System requirements...

 Install with pip:
 ```
 pip install pysmeter
 ```

 It is recommended that you use a virtual env.
-Python >= 3.3 ships with venv in the standard library, so you can do:
+Python >= 3.6 ships with venv in the standard library, so you can do:
 ```
 python3 -m venv /path/to/new/virtual/environment
 ```